flutter/website/src/docs/perf/app-size.md

 {{site.alert.warning}}
-  As stated in the [checking total size](#checking-the-total-size) section above, an upload package is not representative of your end-users' download size.
+  As stated in the [checking total size](#checking-the-total-size) section above, an upload package is not representative of your end users' download size.
 Be aware that redundant native library architectures and asset densities are seen in the breakdown tool that can be filtered by the Play Store and App Store.
 {{site.alert.end}}